-Criteria Potential Points VISIONARY DESTINATION DEVELOPMENT 1 Onto 1.
+Criteria Potential Points VISIONARY DESTINATION DEVELOPMENT 1 on to 1.
 Some level of public use of the building will be a feature of any succ essful 5 proposal.
 The emphasis of this requirement is public access to the Garver Mill building.
-Preserving to the greatest extent possible the look and architectural st the existing building. tyle of 10 3.
-A fully accessible space that reaches out to all members of the community.
+2. Preserving to the greatest extent possible the look and architectural st tyle of 10 the existing building.
+3. A fully accessible space that reaches out to all members of the community.
 5 4.
 A successful proposal will include a primary use(s) and may have mixed use are incidental to the primary use.
-Examples of incidental uses are: How Office space, Light manufacturing and Retail.
-The combination of us inventive, original, and inspiring. using, The uses proposed complement Olbrich Botanical Gardens.
-The pro- demonstrates the capacity to boost visitation to OBG and capitalizes of important cultural offering and the unique setting.
-CONTEXT SENSITIVE Minimizing impacts on the surrounding land and OBG service areas by ling non-park or non-garden use of outdoor space and only requiring the land with building's existing footprint, and necessary space surrounding the building walkways, landscaping, additional architectural requirements, etc in the Minimal adverse impact on the immediate surrounding neighborhood, e.g. li festival noise/special event activities.
-SUSTAINABLE imited 5 1.
-Environmentally responsible and sustainable; aspires to the such as ach ieving 10 LEED Certification, Living Building Challenge, or similar sustainability metric.
-FINANCIAL ieving 10 Demonstrates long-term financial viability.
-15 Demonstrates relevant experience and a history of success by the development team in projects of similar scope and size.
-Projects requesting no more than the \$1.825 million of City assistance identify this RFP.
+Examples of incidental uses are: Ho Office space, Light manufacturing and Retail.
+The combination of us inventive, original, and inspiring. ses is 5.
+The uses proposed complement Olbrich Botanical Gardens.
+The pro pposal 10 demonstrates the capacity to boost visitation to OBG and capitalizes o 1 important cultural offering and the unique setting.
+CONTEXT SENSITIVE 1.
+Minimizing impacts on the surrounding land and OBG service areas by li miting 5 non-park or non-garden use of outdoor space and only requiring the land with building's existing footprint, and necessary space surrounding the buildir ng for walkways, landscaping, additional architectural requirements, etc 2.
+Minimal adverse impact on the immediate surrounding neighborhood, e.g. I imited 5 festival noise/special event activities.
+SUSTAINABLE 10 1.
+Environmentally responsible and sustainable; aspires to the such as ach iieving 10 LEED Certification, Living Building Challenge, or similar sustainability metric.
+FINANCIAL 1.
+Demonstrates long-term financial viability.
+15 2.
+Demonstrates relevant experience and a history of success by the develop team in projects of similar scope and size.
+3. Projects requesting no more than the \$1.825 million of City assistance identi fied in 20 this RFP.
 (NOTE: Projects requesting more than the identified assistance receive 0 points.)
-1. Functional collaboration with OBG is required to meet OBG's back of hoservice requirements as outlined in OBG's Facilities Master Plan and Sche Design, Section 4.2.
-In previous studies, 14,000 SF of space was identified ematic cold storage, archival storage, and equipment storage.
+RESPONSIVE TO OLBRICH BOTANICAL GARDENS 1.
+Functional collaboration with OBG is required to meet OBG's back of ho service requirements as outlined in OBG's Facilities Master Plan and Sche Design, Section 4.2.
+In previous studies, 14,000 SF of space was identified ed for cold storage, archival storage, and equipment storage.
 Additional collaboration ideas should be presented as part of the re-use process.
 Provision of this space to Madison Parks at no additional cost is a requirement of this RFP.
 Works within the required framework of the sale of the building and long-term ground lease of the land required for the building and ancillary uses.
-10 MULTI-MODAL ACCESS Utilizes a primary motor vehicle access off Fair Oaks Avenue, while recognizing the Sugar Ave. connection as the primary pedestrian, bicycle and OBG maintenance access to the structure and pedestrian link to Olbrich Botanical Gardens.
-2. Provides multi-modal access.
+MULTI-MODAL ACCESS 1.
+Utilizes a primary motor vehicle access off Fair Oaks Avenue, while recognizing the Sugar Ave. connection as the primary pedestrian, bicycle and OBG maintenance access to the structure and pedestrian link to Olbrich Botanical Gardens.
+5 2.
+Provides multi-modal access.
 Incorporates a shared parking strategy if possible.
 5 TOTAL POTENTIAL POINTS 130